 The steps you take right after your car crash and in the days after it can have a direct impact on the strength of your claim against the negligent driver and the amount of money you receive in your settlement with their insurance company.
 Here are six crucial first actions you should take:

-- Get immediate medical care if you know you suffered injuries and within 48 hours if you think you did not suffer injuries or they are minor.
+- Call 911, and seek medical attention.
+Get immediate medical care if you know you suffered injuries and within 48 hours if you think you did not suffer injuries or they are minor.
 They could be much more serious than you think.
 You also avoid potential disputes with the insurance company by taking this important step.

 - Call the police at the accident scene.
 The police report could contain very helpful information that will help you prove the other motorist’s negligence in causing your crash.

-- Obtain contact information for the driver, their insurance company, and any eyewitnesses to the collision.
+- Obtain contact information.
+Obtain information from the driver, their insurance company, and any eyewitnesses to the collision.

-- Take pictures of the damage to the vehicles, road conditions, the collision scene, your injuries, and anything else you think could help you win your case.
+- Collect evidence.
+Take pictures of the damage to the vehicles, road conditions, the collision scene, your injuries, and anything else you think could help you win your case.

-- Preserve other evidence, like your torn and bloodied clothes, that could be used if your case goes to a jury trial.
+- Preserve other evidence.
+Preserve evidence like your torn and bloodied clothes, that could be used if your case goes to a jury trial.

-- Retain an experienced car accident lawyer as soon as possible.
+- Seek legal counsel.
+Retain an experienced car accident lawyer as soon as possible.
 They can help you collect the evidence you need, determine how much your claim is worth, and fight with the insurance company for all the compensation you deserve for your injuries.